davegolland/obsidian42-strange-new-worlds/examples/custom-phrases-demo.md

 # Custom Phrases Demo

 This file demonstrates the custom phrases feature.
-With the right configuration, the following terms should appear as virtual links in the SNW sidebar:
+With the right configuration, the following terms should appear as virtual links in the InferredWikilinks sidebar:

 ## Custom Terms